amolmzope/Day-Night-Classifier/README.md

 The training set contains approximately 1000 images and validation set contains 200 images.
 An additional data cleaning phase was done manually to avoid noisy labels.

 ### Models
-- Baseline model - Basic model that uses average brightness from Value channel of HSV image as threshold to classify image.
+- Baseline model - Basic model that uses average brightness from the Value channel of HSV image as threshold to classify image.
 Achieves an accuracy of 88.5% on the validation set.

 ### Files
 - [Day-Night-Classifier.ipynb](https://github.com/amolmzope/Day-Night-Classifier/blob/main/Day%26Night%20Classifier.ipynb) - Training of baseline model